Zack-John/active-directory-homelab/README.md

 <h2>Creating Active Directory User Accounts</h2>

+<h3>TODO - Manual Version</h3>

+The process for creating a new "regular" user is pretty much identical to the process for creating an admin account.
+Navigate to...

+<h3>TODO - PowerShell Script Version</h3>

 To test our systems, we are going to need some users in our domain.
-For this, we'll use a PowerShell script that you can download here: https://github.com/Zack-John/active-directory-homelab/.
-To get the script on your domain controller, you'll either need to navigate back to this guide on your VM and click the link, or copy the link from your host machine and paste it into the web browser on your virtual machine (this requires you to have shared clipboard enabled -- instructions are at the beginning of this lab).
+For this, we'll use a PowerShell script that you can download from [this directory](https://github.com/Zack-John/active-directory-homelab/).
+To get the script on your domain controller, you'll either need to navigate to this directory on your VM and click the link, or copy the link from your host machine and paste it into the web browser on your virtual machine (this requires you to have shared clipboard enabled -- instructions are at the beginning of this lab).

 In the download, you'll find two files: a PowerShell (.ps1) script that will automate the creation of some user accounts, and a text file containing a list of names for the script to use.
 Lets open up the script and take a look at it.